shijianasdf/clintable/cran-comments.md

 ## Resubmission Updates

-Thank you for taking the time to review my package submission (original submission date 2019-05-05).
+Thank you for taking the time to review my package submission (previous submission date 2019-05-06).
 The following updates have been in response to the CRAN review.

-* Examples have been added to all function help files.
-Documentation files (data.R and gtsummary-package.R) and S3 generic functions do not have examples.
-The S3 generic functions include a seealso link to the S3 methods functions, and all method functions have examples.

-* All examples wrapped within /dontrun{} indeed cannot be run in the R console--they are run in an R markdown setting.

-* Description updated to remove redundant "The gtsummary package..." text.

-* Reference to a published paper has been added to the package description.
+* There were two internal functions that were mistakenly exported (`create_header()` and `%T>%`).
+These functions no longer appear in the NAMESPACE.

 ## Test environments
 * local Windows 10 Enterprise install, R 3.5.3